 No talk with an Instagrammer could be complete without getting their views on all the recent changes Instagram has gone through with new algorithms, potential shadow blocking scandals, and the changing culture of being a professional Instagrammer:

 “I’ve heard big support of whether that shadow ban is actually a thing or not, I’m not too sure about that.
 I’m in a few groups with other influencers and bloggers, and everyone is very frustrated with how Instagram has changed the game.
 A lot of them show a lot of anger towards Instagram, and I try not to live my life with any anger in it.
 I try to be happy and positive, and I keep thinking to myself, that without Instagram I wouldn’t be in the situation I’m in now.
 You’ve got to adapt as well, everything changes, it’s always changing, so you have to apply another way to get engagement up.
 And that tends to be through engagement groups and a ‘like-for-like’ situation.”

 It may be slightly shocking to hear a big influencer talking about a ‘like-for-like’ culture, so I decided to ask him a little more about the struggles of engagement and what success really looks like on Instagram beyond just simple numbers:

-“In the day I probably spend about two hours approximately on instagram stuff.
-Whether that’s preparation of an outfit the night before, taking photos on the outfit the next day and/or commenting and responding to things… and also emails.
-My lunch breaks at work, I generally respond to emails and after work a little bit as well.
+“In the day I probably spend about two hours approximately on Instagram stuff.
+Whether that’s the preparation of an outfit the night before, taking photos on the outfit the next day and/or commenting and responding to things… and also emails.
+During my lunch breaks at work, I generally respond to emails and after work a little bit as well.
 So it’s probably two hours minimum a day.
 Then I work roughly eight hours and the rest is family time.
-Weekends it’s usually a shoot or product shoot or something for a couple hours and the rest is family time.
+At weekends it’s usually a shoot or product shoot or something for a couple of hours and the rest is family time.